Class ConcurrentWeakHashMap<K,V>

 directly or indirectly, to its key, thereby preventing reclamation.
 If weak

-values are desired, one can simply use a WeakReference
+values are desired, one can simply use a WeakReference for the value

 type.

-, this class obeys the same
+Just like ConcurrentHashMap, this class obeys the same

-functional specification as Hashtable
+functional specification as Hashtable, and includes

-versions of methods corresponding to each method of Hashtable
+versions of methods corresponding to each method of Hashtable.

 However, even though all operations are thread-safe, retrieval operations do